top of page

 Serve a scoop of ice cream with the roasted apricot on the side (see picture).
 Drizzle some of the delicious syrup on top.

-I sometimes cap the ice cream with the roasted apricot and drizzle the syrup on top.
-I do this in a very small bowl, or cup or glass.
+I sometimes top the ice cream with roasted apricots and drizzle syrup on top.
+I do this in a tiny bowl, cup or glass.

-I sometimes serve the ice cream topping the roasted apricot and the syrup drizzled on the ice cream.
-I do this on a larger flatter surface like a very shallow large bowl or plate.
+I sometimes serve the ice cream with the roasted apricot topping and the syrup drizzled on top.
+I do this on a larger, flat surface like a very shallow, large bowl or plate.

-Any way you serve it, it is not going to last long.
+Anyway you serve it, it won't last long.